Combat Veterans

 The first course in the certificate program, Embracing the Stories of War, uses an immersive, storytelling approach to deepen students' understanding of the military cycle, from enlistment, basic training, the experience of war, and post-war challenges.
 This is a standalone course.
 For many students and human service professionals, the first course will be all they need.

-All three courses are online and accessible to MSW students throughout the state and human service professionals throughout the country.
+The CVC courses are online and accessible to MSW students throughout the state and human service professionals throughout the country.

 Frequently Asked Questions